-Collaborative care teams improve mental health outcomesOctober 17th, 2012 by Stephanie Stephens, in Health /
+Collaborative care teams improve mental health outcomesOctober 17, 2012 by Stephanie Stephens, in Medicine & Health / Health

 Collaborative care, a model that involves multiple clinicians working with a patient, significantly improves depression and anxiety outcomes compared to standard primary care treatment for up to two years, finds a new review by The Cochrane Library.

 "For me, this study was about demonstrating that collaborative care could potentially work for a lot of people with mental health problems who don't currently have access to proper evidence-based care," said lead author Janine Archer, Ph.D. of the School of Nursing, Midwifery and Social Work at The University of Manchester in the U.K.